rugbyprof/5443-Big-Data/Research_Paper-1.md

 - Find a total of 6 papers on 3 topics.
 - A small summary (not cut an paste abstract) for each paper.
-- And a ACM style bibliography for all 6 papers.
+- An ACM style bibliography for all 6 papers.

 ### Articles
 1. http://www.quora.com/What-are-the-most-important-research-topics-in-the-Big-Data-field